 Naturally, this howling wolf turns out to be Talbot.
 There's a chase and Talbot falls into the basement of the Frankenstein ruins.
 The angry mob finds Malvera, and take her back to town, vowing to make her confess.
 Oh, Vasarian angry mobs!
 Don't you ever change.

 Talbot wakes up in an icy cavern beneath the castle, and discovers the frozen body of the Monster (Bela Lugosi, clearly none too impressed with this bit of casting).
 Talbot frees the Monster to help him find Frankenstein's records, but they are not the notes he is after.
 However, he does find a picture of Elsa Frankenstein and decides that she can help.

-The Mayor (Lionel Atwell in his third Frankenstein movie in a row) tells her of an offer to buy her father's estate, coming from a Mr Taylor.
+The Mayor (yes, is is Lionel Atwell, how did you guess?) tells her of an offer to buy her father's estate, coming from a Mr Taylor.
 Taylor is revealed to be Talbot.
 From memory, Talbot came from a wealthy Welsh family, but since he predeceased his father, I don't see how he could have inherited.
 But it turns out that the sale was a lie, he just wants Elsa's father's records, so continuity problem averted.
 Elsa claims not to have the records.

 The village breaks out into their annual Festival of the New Wine.
 So when they aren't rioting, I guess the Vasarians entertain themselves by drinking?
 It explains a lot.
 There's a musical number.
 No, really.
 Talbot and the Baroness sit at a table listening to it, but Talbot is freaked out by a lyric wishing him eternal life.
 He starts screaming at the singer.